tobiasksu/tracker.otl.gg/README.md

 ## Version History

+### 2.0.2 - 12/10/2019

+* Update server list API to not draw from the database.
+* Other fixes to server list API.
+* Remove active API.

 ### 2.0.1 - 11/19/2019

 * Active lobbys are now shown with number of players and max players.